 Male breast cancer occurs when malignant cells form in the tissues of the breast.
-Any man can develop breast cancer, but it is most common among men who are 60 – 70 years of age.
-About one percent of all breast cancers occur in men.
-About 2,000 men are diagnosed with breast cancer annually, with about 450 deaths due to male breast cancer occurring each year.
+Any man can develop breast cancer, but it is most common among men who are 60 to 70 years old.
+About 1 percent of all breast cancers occur in men.
+About 2,000 men are diagnosed with breast cancer each year.

-Just like in women, breast cancer in men can begin in the ducts and spread into surrounding cells.
-More rarely, men can develop inflammatory breast cancer or Paget’s disease of the nipple, which happens when a tumor that began in a duct beneath the nipple moves to the surface.
+Just like in women, breast cancer in men may begin in the ducts and spread to surrounding cells.
+More rarely, men may develop inflammatory breast cancer or Paget’s disease of the breast, if a tumor that began in a duct beneath the nipple moves to the surface.
 Male breasts have few if any lobules, and so lobular carcinoma rarely, if ever, occurs in men.

 Men should also be aware of gynecomastia, the most common male breast disorder.
 Gynecomastia is not a form of cancer, but does cause a growth under the nipple or areola that can be felt, and sometimes seen.
 Gynecomastia is common in teenage boys due to hormonal changes during adolescence, and in older men, due to late-life hormonal shifts.
 Certain medications can cause gynecomastia, as can some conditions, such as Klinefelter syndrome.
 Rarely, gynecomastia is due to a tumor.
 Any such lumps should be examined by your doctor.